 The Cape West Coast Biosphere Reserve

-In the Cape West Coast Biosphere Reserve farms and fishing village, lagoons, rivers, the sea, pristine flora and unique birdlife combine to offer residents and visitors a diversity of natural, cultural, historical, recreational and spiritual experiences.
-These are sustained by the Biosphere Reserve’s ongoing commitment to bio-diversity, conservation and development opportunities that meet the material and aspirational needs of residents whilst contributing to the conservation of landscapes and eco-systems.
+In the Cape West Coast Biosphere Reserve farms and fishing village, lagoons, rivers, the sea, pristine flora and unique birdlife combine to offer residents and visitors a diversity of natural, cultural, historical and recreational activities.

 The Cape West Coast Biosphere Trails are an exciting way to grow the local economy by supporting existing and emerging tourism and hospitality services in the region.
 These trails cater for everyone from hardcore mountain lovers, twitchers and botanists to family groups and modern day strandlopers and also include nature hikes and bicycle trails.